 - Cannot assure that home-country cultural values and norms will apply in the host country.

-- Recruitment materials and/or advising shall provide a description of the program that includes selection criteria, estimated cost, and services provided.
+Recruitment materials and/or advising shall include a description of the program that includes selection criteria, estimated cost, and services provided.

-- A program will select students for participation on the basis of criteria appropriate to its academic, cultural, and educational objectives.
+- All programs will select students for participation based on criteria appropriate to its academic, cultural, and educational objectives.

-- UW System institutions will provide reasonable access to programs abroad for students with disabilities.
+- UW System institutions will provide reasonable access to programs for study away and study abroad for students with disabilities.

-- A program will provide pre-departure and/or on-site orientation for all participants, including emergency contact information.
+- All programs will provide pre-departure and/or on-site orientation for all participants, including emergency contact information.

-- A program will communicate to participants the applicable codes of student conduct and consequences of non-compliance as well as a list of participant responsibilities.
+- All international and domestic programs will communicate to participants the applicable codes of student conduct and consequences of non-compliance as well as a list of participant responsibilities.

-- UW System institutions, in consultation with faculty and departments, will grant appropriate academic credit for coursework successfully completed on educational programs abroad which they operate or sponsor.
-Each UW System institution will inform participants as completely and accurately as possible about the process it follows in awarding credit for study abroad and provide academic advising to facilitate integration of coursework abroad with a participant’s major field and degree requirements.
+- UW System institutions, in consultation with faculty and departments, will grant appropriate academic credit for coursework successfully completed on educational programs for study away or study abroad which they operate or sponsor.
+Each UW System institution will inform participants as completely and accurately as possible about the process it follows in awarding credit for study away or study abroad and provide academic advising to facilitate integration of coursework abroad with a participant’s major field and degree requirements.

 To promote the free exchange of ideas and knowledge, no restrictions shall be placed on the establishment or maintenance of programs in other countries based on the political, religious, racial, ethnic, or ideological characteristics of a host country or its government.